sferik/twitter-ruby/examples/Configuration.md

 end
 ```

-If you prefer, you can pass in configuration as a Ruby `Hash`:
+If you prefer, you can pass in configuration as a `Hash`:

 ```ruby
 config = {